graphql-java/graphql-java/README.md

 The execution part is WIP, and validation, error handling and more is still missing.

-A very simple (yet complete) use-case how to use graphql-java: [src/test/groovy/graphql/GraphQLTest.groovy](GraphQL Test)
+For a very simple (yet complete) use-case how to use graphql-java: [GraphQL Test](src/test/groovy/graphql/GraphQLTest.groovy)

 ### Details